 - Once the call for nominations has closed, committees are invited to review and score each nomination within their remit. - Following the collection of references, nominations are shortlisted, and most awards are scored for a second time.
-Awards with only 1 scoring round are the Armourers and Brasiers' Company Prize, the Milner Award, the Hauksbee Award, and all awards selected by the Public Engagement Committee and the Diversity and Inclusion Committee. - These scores are confidential and will be discussed by the relevant awards committee at a selection meeting held in the spring.
+Awards with only 1 scoring round are the Milner Award, the Hauksbee Award, and all awards selected by the Public Engagement Committee and the Diversity and Inclusion Committee. - These scores are confidential and will be discussed by the relevant awards committee at their respective selection meeting held in the spring.